Jaimilit/Punk-Rock-Trivia/README.md

 # Unfixed Bugs
-In the future I would like to increase my performance and SEO scores.
-I think the more I work at coding and become familiar with best practices, that these scores will become better and better.
+At the moment there are no notable bugs in the system.
 In the future I would like to add a timer to countdown for each question.

 # Deployment
 For this project I used GitHub